 Interest rate risk is measured, monitored and controlled using interest rate sensitivity gap analysis estimating the difference between assets and liabilities for which interest rates are repriced at each time band.
-In addition, the lending products of the Bank (other than certain short-term exposures) are priced with floating interest rates limiting exposure to interest rate risk.
+In addition, the lending products of the Bank are primarily priced with floating interest rates limiting exposure to interest rate risk.